 If you found all companies on your grid by hand through Google and scraping wholesale directories, your grid will have companies with email addresses and without email addresses.
 Separate/select all companies with an email address, which is easy to do when you have your grid in an Excel format.
 You contact the wholesale distributors with an email address as the first thing.
 Now, why is that?

 You can communicate your message properly presenting yourself (listen to one of our podcasts on the matter of sending and tracking proper emails here or here) and ask the distributor/supplier what is needed and wanted from you to become a reseller, while at the same time you also bring up what you need: their SKU list, so you can decide what is profitable enough to purchase by using services like AMZanalyzer or Wholesale Inspector.
-More information on why you need their SKU list, what must be in that SKU list, the format of it and the use of it can be found here.

 Once you have worked out the text of your email, get that sent out to all email addresses on your grid.
 (NOTE: Do not do huge mailings such as 200 and above in one go, because, remember, you need to deal with the answers you will receive within 24 hours!
 So do not send more than 100 emails a day to begin with, or you will end up overwhelmed by the influx of answers!
 Keep an eye on your response rate, so you have an idea of how many answers you get from these wholesale suppliers and answer these with no delay [that is very important].
 Then send the next batch of emails, etc. If your email text is appealing to them, the answers will come in quite fast.)